NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 ### Make comparison plot to compare SkillO and ELO formulas

 We can now display the corresponding bar plot showing the top 10 predicted champions based on the betting odds, with bars representing the predicted champion probabilities for the SkillO and ELO formula.
+We specify this was the first SkillO simulation with '1'.

 ```bash
 plot.plot_ELO_vs_SkillO('Wimbledon', 2023, '1')